wevm/wagmi/solid-no-bun/solid/README.md

 ## Issues found:

-1. in `utils/query` & `types/properties`:
-- Wagmi's Omit breaks the types, so it was commented out.
-- `'initialData'` throws a type error.

-2. Error in createClient:
+1. Error in createClient:
 - I'm not able to make it a store since it can also be undefined
 - Type error on subscription

-3. createConnect:
+3. createConnectorClient:
-- the return values from Tanstack are stores so they can not be destructured.
+- The function throws the following error: `options is not a function`